yanesca/mbedtls/docs/architecture/threatmodel/mbed_crypto_threat_model.md

 Cryptography traditionally takes an attacker centric view of threat modeling.
 This seems to be the most natural approach for Mbed Crypto too.
-However, we are going to provide software and asset centric models as well.
+However, we are going to provide software and asset centric models as well [[1]](#references).
 This will provide more complete view for threat modeling.

 ## Data Flow Diagram